 The University of Ottawa's Faculty of Education, together withthe Catholic University of Central Africa's Faculty of Philosophy,will host an international symposium on the social challenges of teaching.
 The event will be held over two days from April 15 to 16, 2021, 8:45 AM to 11:30 AM (EDT).

 In this Research Conversation, Marlene Hoff, Research Facilitator and Isabelle Bourgeois, Vice-Dean, Research and Professional Development, will focus on planning and scaffolding activities and grant proposals.
-This virtual event will be held on April 23rd, 2021 at 9:30 AM.
+This virtual event was held on April 23rd, 2021 at 9:30 AM.

 The Ontario College of Teachers wants to hear from you.
 The College is reviewing an application for the general accreditation of the pre-service Indigenous Teacher Education Program (ITEP) offered at the University of Ottawa.
 Send your feedback by May 1, 2021.